yashrajrao7/Crictistaan/README.md

-# Crictistaan
-Crictistaan is a web-based platform that allows users to explore movies, post reviews, and rate films based on their experiences.
-The platform features top-rated and trending movies, enabling users to search and filter by genre, year, or title.

-# CineConnect - Movie Review and Rating Platform
+# Crictistaan - Movie Review and Rating Platform

 ## Overview
-CineConnect is a web-based platform designed for movie enthusiasts to explore, review, and rate films.
+Crictistaan is a web-based platform designed for movie enthusiasts to explore, review, and rate films.
 Users can browse top-rated, trending, and newly added movies while admins can manage movie records and moderate reviews to maintain quality content.

 ## Features
 ### **User Features:**